koding/kdlearn/guides/getting-started-expressjs.md

 });
 ```

+> type:warning
-**Note:** It's important to remember that order of execution matters!
-If
-we define a piece of middleware *after* a route, requests to that route
-will not run through that middleware.
-In the above example, the very
-first thing we do is declare our `app.use()` middleware, and in the
-`/:name` middleware we use the `logName` function *before* our handler.
+> It's important to remember that order of execution matters!
+If we define a piece of middleware *after* a route, requests to that route will not run through that middleware.
+In the above example, the very first thing we do is declare our `app.use()` middleware, and in the `/:name` middleware we use the `logName` function *before* our handler.

 ## Adding Templates